shubham16g/laravel-wallpaper-api/README.md

 - Create your own .env with the help of .env.example

-- In .env provide your db configration and also add a new API_KEY.
-You can replace YOUR_API_KEY with any random string which is used to authenticate your REST API requests.
+- In .env provide your db configration and also add a new API_KEY and ADMIN_KEY.
+You can replace these with any random string which is used to authenticate your REST API requests.

 ```
 API_KEY=YOUR_API_KEY

+ADMIN_KEY=YOUR_ADMIN_KEY
 ```

 - Now Run